-Listen to WBAL for news of school closing, cancellations, or postponement.
 Saint Ursula School follows the Baltimore County Public School decision on these days including cancellation of all after school activities.
-You may also receive notification from our school email system, Swift K12.
+You will receive notification from our school email system, Swift K12 regarding any school cancellations, or postponements.
 Please do not call the school or Parish office about school closings.
-When storm emergencies occur during the school day, listen to WBAL Radio/TV.
-If Baltimore County Schools are previously scheduled to be closed on an inclement weather day, check WBAL Radio/TV for Saint Ursula School announcements, or check the website.
+If Baltimore County Schools are previously scheduled to be closed on an inclement weather day you will receive a message regarding any cancellations or postponements for Saint Ursula School.

 If there is an hour late opening, school opens at 8:40 a.m.
 If there is a two hour late opening, school opens at 9:40 a.m.
 If there is a 2-hour late opening on a scheduled half-day, school will go full day with a dismissal starting at 2:50 p.m.

-For those attending Extended Day, the following procedures are in effect: If school opens 1 hour late, Extended Day opens at 8 am.
+For those attending Extended Day, the following procedures are in effect:

+If school opens I hour late, Extended Day opens at 8 am.

 If school opens 2 hours late, Extended Day opens at 9 am.

 If school closes 1 or 2 hours early, Extended Day closes at 4pm.

 If school closes 3 hours early, Extended Day closes at 3:00 pm.